Army of Me

-"Army of Me" is a song by Icelandic musician Björk for her second studio album, Post (1995).
+"Army of Me" is a song by the Icelandic musician Björk for her second studio album, Post (1995).
 It was released on 24 April 1995 by One Little Indian as the lead single from the album.
 The song was written and produced by Björk and Graham Massey, who helped her in producing and writing the majority of her album.
 Lyrically, the song was inspired by the damaging behavior of Björk's brother, and in the lyrics she tells him to stand up to regain control of his life.
 It was well received by music critics, who noted its darkness compared to her other material.
 "Army of Me" was a commercial success, being her first single to enter the top 10 of the UK Singles Chart.

 Björk premiered the song on some gigs during the Debut tour before the release of the album.
 She performed it in a series of TV appearances, and notably, for the first time on Top of the Pops with Skunk Anansie.
 Additionally, the song was performed on every date of the Post tour.
 The song was featured on Björk's compilation album, Greatest Hits (2002).

 The song's accompanying music video was directed by frequent collaborator Michel Gondry.
 It features the singer driving an enormous vehicle through a city, fighting a gorilla dentist to get back a diamond he took from her mouth, and bombing a museum with dynamite to free a boy.
 In 2005, Björk released a UNICEF charity benefit compilation entitled Army of Me: Remixes and Covers, which featured a series of covers and remixes by artists from all over the world.